Virtual Headache Specialist

 -Naratriptan: oral

--Faster onset of action, higher potency (thus can have higher side effect potential), tend to have a higher 24-hour migraine recurrence
+-Faster onset of action, higher potency (thus can have higher side effect potential), higher 24-hour migraine recurrence

 -Sumatriptan, Sumatriptan/Naproxen, Zolmitriptan, Rizatriptan, Almotriptan, Eletriptan

--Slower onset of action, lower potency (thus often have lower side effect potential), lower 24-hour migraine recurrence since the duration of action is longer:
+-Slower onset of action, lower potency (thus often have lower side effect potential), lower 24-hour migraine recurrence since half life is longer

 -Frovatriptan, Naratriptan